Steve-YJ/Steve-yj/README.md

 I have asked myself. every day.
 Why I want to be a Data Scientist and Programmer.

-## I'm a Runner, Machine Learner and Developer
+## I'm a Runner 🏃🏻, Machine Learner and Developer 👨‍💻
 - 🔭 I’m currently working on [Information Security Lab][profile]!
 - 🌱 I’m currently learning Deep Learning & Data Science
 - 📗 2020 Goals: is to do develop my own Deep Learning project